anime-dl/anime-downloader/README.md

 Sites That require Selenium **DO NOT** and **WILL NOT** work on mobile operating systems

-Twist.moe **DOES NOT** work and **WILL NOT** work on iOS, a Python Module that is required for twist.moe is not supported on iOS and cannot be installed
+Twist.moe **DOES NOT** work and **WILL NOT** work on iOS, a specific Python module that is required for twist.moe is not supported on iOS and cannot be installed.

 ## Installation